SpareCores/sc-www/src/assets/articles/llm-inference-speed.md

 The computed `score_per_price` shows how much inference speed you can buy with 1 USD/hour.
-The most cost-effective option from the above table suggests that a `g2-standard-4` costs $0.14631/hour, so we could get almost 7 servers for 1 USD/hour, providing 8164+ tokens/second overall inference speed.
+The most cost-effective option from the above table suggests that a `g2-standard-4` costs $0.14631/hour, so we could get almost 7 servers for 1 USD/hour, providing 8164+ tokens/second overall inference speed, which translates to \~3.4 US cents per 1M tokens when fully utilized.

 The next best option (`g2-standard-8`) provides the same performance as equipped with the same GPU, which is doing all the work independent of the extra CPU